If you’re going to create an online business, you need a platform to host the information that you want to share and to process your sales.

 Some users can and will get other apps.
 They can and will use different directory services to find podcasts, like Spotify, Stitcher Radio, or Overcast.
 Get your show listed in those directories, too.

-Choose Video Hosting
+How to Choose Video Hosting

 Video, much like audio, is something you shouldn’t host on your website.
 Video hosting consumes a lot of space and bandwidth.
 Also, web hosts aren’t optimized to serve video.